The Pleasures of Walking

 Mention is made here about the eventual growth of a Super Loop too big to walk.
 It took thirty years, but the Super Loop is here.

-The number of walking trips in the Loop may be a function of population, but their length is constrained by the walker's age, weather and even culture.
+The number of walking trips in the Loop may be a function of population, but their length is constrained by the walker's age, the weather, and even local culture.
 William H. Whyte, the urban sociologist who wrote the recent much-praised City: Rediscovering the Center, has found that even New York City's peerless pedestrians seldom venture farther than half a mile.
 In other big cities the tolerable distance is even less, as little as a quarter-mile.
-An astonished Whyte found that in the suburbs the maximum distance people willingly walk is as short as 800 feet, which suggests that in time legs, like cash and the five-minute drive to work, will become mere vestigial features of suburban life.
+An astonished Whyte found that in the suburbs the maximum distance people willingly walk is as short as 800 feet, which suggests that in time humans' legs, like cash and the five-minute drive to work, will become mere vestigial features of suburban life.

-When surveyors from the University of Illinois at Chicago interviewed Loop walkers in 1981, more than 9.000 people reported themselves to be embarked on trips at least a mile in length.
+When surveyors from the University of Illinois at Chicago stopped and interviewed Loop walkers in 1981, more than 9,000 people reported themselves to be embarked on trips at least a mile in length.
 However, the median trip length was only 900 feet, or about two and a half blocks.
 There are an enormous number of potential pedestrian miles in the unwalked increment between the average Loop foot trip and the practically-everybody-will-walk-at-least-half-a-mile maximum—roughly a quarter-million miles even workday.

 Time as well as distance constrain trip lengths, with the shortish lunch hours of many Loop workers setting limits on how far they wander during office hours.
 Perceptions also shorten walking distances.
 Behavioral geographers have discovered that people compile personal mental maps of the cities in which they live.
 These cognitive maps often do not reflect a city's actual shape and scale, but instead reflect an individual's emotional geography.
-Sense of distance and direction, for example, can be distorted by anxiety; places we fear visiting are commonly perceived as physically more remote than they really are, while places in which we feel comfortable somehow seem closer.
+Sense of distance and direction, for example, can be distorted by anxiety; places we fear visiting are commonly perceived as physically more remote than they really are, while places in which we feel comfortable seem closer.

 Whether you walk it or imagine it, today's Loop is uncomfortably large.
-The original, L-bound Loop measures seven blocks by five (roughly three-quarters by three-eights of a mile)—distances easily covered by foot.
+The original, el-bound Loop measures seven blocks by five (roughly three-quarters by three-eights of a mile)—distances easily covered by foot.
 Today's "Super Loop" measures a mile-and-a-half west from the lake to Halsted and two miles south from Chicago Avenue to Roosevelt Road.
 For decades the commuter's daily dilemma was getting to the Loop; today the problem is getting from place to place within the Loop.
 Chicago Sun-Times columnist Dennis Byrne no doubt found many sympathetic readers when he reported that it takes him longer to get from the commuter station to his office than it takes him to get from his home to the commuter station.

-Because of the traffic, buses move through the Loop as slowly as 4 or 5 miles per hour.
+Because of the traffic, buses move through the Loop as slowly as four or five miles per hour.
 Getting by bus from North Michigan Avenue to the West Loop at rush hour can take half an hour, which is not much faster than the average adult (who walks at speeds from 3 1/2 to 4 miles per hour) can travel.
 Frustrated by the pokiness of the buses and the ballooning scale of the Loop, more and more people are taking their cars to make routine intra-Loop trips.
 Which makes traffic worse.
 Which slows down the buses even more.
 Which persuades even more people to drive their cars.
 Which . . . .

 Buses, of course, are close to an ideal way to move people around the Loop.
-They stop at any corner, pick up and deliver passengers on the sidewalks, and go anywhere there's a street.
+They can stop at any corner, pick up and deliver passengers on the sidewalks, and go anywhere there's a street.
 The problem is that three major modes of moving people—cars, buses and feet—usually share the same right-of-ways.
 The typical Loop street does not have four lanes but six (two for carrying motorized vehicles, two for parking them and two for walkers) and congestion on any one lane usually slows movement on the others.
-While the most notorious hoggers are double-parkers, standees and delivery vehicles, walkers also slow down cars and buses, mainly at busy corners where vehicles making turns must wait for pedestrians to clear the intersection.
+While the most notorious hoggers are double-parkers, standees, and delivery vehicles, walkers also slow down cars and buses, mainly at busy corners where vehicles making turns must wait for pedestrians to clear the intersection.
 Moses may have parted the Red Sea, but he would have no more luck weaving through the tides of rush-hour pedestrians crossing Wacker Drive than anyone else.